rodrivas78/MSX-BASIC-PONG/README.md

 I did this as an exercise of BASIC.
 Written to run in a MSX1 or higher.
-Player 1 use keyboard (up and down keys) / Player 2 use joystick
+Player 1 use keyboard (up and down arrow keys) / Player 2 use joystick

 If you intend to study the code I recommend that you use the version 1 code (PONG.BAS).